prefapp/tfm/modules/azure-disks-backup/README.md

 # The name of the resource group where the backup vault and related resources will be created
 resource_group_name = "bk-disks"

-# The Azure region where the resources will be deployed
-location            = "West Europe"

 # The name of the Recovery Services vault
 vault_name          = "bk-disks"

-# The type of datastore to use for backups
+# The type of datastore to use for backups (Possible values are ArchiveStore, OperationalStore, SnapshotStore and VaultStore)
 datastore_type      = "VaultStore"

 # The redundancy option for the backup vault (LocallyRedundant or GeoRedundant)